 I've never believed in the adage that learning is a continuous process.
-According to cognitive experts a human being learns 80% of everything he will ever learn by the age of five years.
+According to cognitive experts, a human being learns 80% of everything he will ever learn by the age of five years.
 (In my case it took a couple of more years because I have always been a bit slow on the uptake, or, as my wife who always looks at the more positive side of things, says, up on the slow take.)
 The remaining 20% is useless drivel, the kind of balderdash you pick up on Republic TV and Times Now, which tends to negate Darwin's evolutionary process.
 And I have exemplary role models to prove my thesis that successful people stopped learning anything the moment they changed their diapers for a "katcha".

 Take our own resident sage, the Prime Minister, who never learns from experience and keeps inflicting on us one surgical strike after another without the benefit of any anesthesia: demonetisation followed by the Lockdown, Article 370, NRC, CAA and now the Farmer's Bills.
 Or take his colleague the Railway Minister who has yet to learn that a foot is meant for walking and not for inserting in one's mouth: his epiphany that Einstein discovered gravity was swiftly followed by his declaration that high unemployment indicates growth in self employment.
-Barely had we recovered from this stupendiotic (my word, not Mr. Shashi Tharoor's !) assertion than he informed Mr. Bezos that he could keep his billions because India ( which is looking at a 15% drop in GDP this year) didn't need his shekels.
+Barely had we recovered from this stupendiotic (my word, not Mr. Shashi Tharoor's!) assertion than he informed Mr. Bezos that he could keep his billions because India (which is looking at a 15% drop in GDP this year) didn't need his shekels.
 And now a certain glamour and dash has been added to my theory by none other than the redoubtable Ms Kangana Ranaut who has not learnt when to let a good thing be.
 Having equated Mumbai with POK, you would think she had made her point.
-You would be mistaken, because she then decided to widen her canvas, as it were, and proceeded to call another actress a " soft porn star"; to maintain a gender balance she then categorised all agitating farmers as terrorists.
+You would be mistaken, because she then decided to widen her canvas, as it were, and proceeded to call another actress a "soft porn star"; to maintain a gender balance she then categorised all agitating farmers as terrorists.
 It appears that she has convinced herself that what India needs today is another Rani ki Jhansi, and that what she herself needs is a Rajya Sabha BJP ticket from Manali.
-I am informed her film MANIKARNICA is now being retitled as MANALIKARNICA, much to the discomfiture of the sitting BJP MLA from Manali.
+I am informed her film MANIKARNICA is now being retitled as MANALIKARNICA, much to the discomfiture of the sitting BJP MP from Manali.

 But I am not one to stand on prestige, and therefor must confess that I was wrong- one can still learn something new, even at the age of 70, in our New Bharat.
 For in recent months I have been made aware of yawning gaps in my erudition, wide as the Depsang plains, through which you could drive a Ram Rath if not a Chinese armoured brigade.
 Some of these are worth sharing with the reader, especially those whose cognitive growth also hit a road block at the age of five.